waynegraham/registry.clir.org/_projects/2010-seeking-momentum-improving-access-to-the-personal-p.md

 ---
 layout: project
-title: "Seeking Momentum: Improving Access to the Personal Papers of Physicists"
+title: Seeking Momentum: Improving Access to the Personal Papers of Physicists
 ---